lello107/insomnia-plugin-elemental/README.md

 # insomnia-plugin-elemental
 Generate and add headers in all request in Insomnia REST Client!

+I tested it on Elemental Live | Version 2.9.3.41611, locally not on AWS.

 ----

 Need to setup the envirenmont with this information at: